Your contact

 General Information

-Brazil has once more become a vital investment destination due to:
+Brazil has once again become a key investment destination, due to:

-From a purely cultural point of view, the Brazilians are very warm, open and welcoming with regard to the French who do not normally encounter any issues in adapting.
+From a purely cultural point of view, Brazilians are very warm, open and caring towards the French, who generally do not encounter problems of adaptation.
+France shares with Brazil several cultural elements in art, architecture, literature and gastronomy, which are recognised by Brazilians.
 Brazil is the only Portuguese-speaking country in Latin America.
-This is also the language used for business in addition to, to a lesser extent, English.
-Spanish is fairly frequently understood by the Brazilian population, particularly in the south of the country.
-However, learning Portuguese remains essential for establishing contracts and facilitating integration into professional and social life.
+It is also the language used in the business community, with English to a lesser extent.
+Spanish is quite often understood by the Brazilian population, especially in the south of the country.
+However, learning Portuguese is still essential to establish contacts and facilitate integration into professional and social life.

-In order to deal with the administrative burden, foreign clients will have to exercise substantial patience in their administrative processes.
-It is therefore standard, and highly recommended, to make use of the services of an experienced legal and tax firm, and to do so even for simple tasks.
+In order to cope with the bureaucratic burden, the foreign client will have to be very patient in his administrative procedures; it is therefore common – and highly recommended – to use the services of an experienced legal and tax firm, even for simple cases.

 Means of Payment & Banking Specificities

-If issuing a transfer to Brazil it is recommended to indicate, in addition to the beneficiary’s account number (there are no IBAN references in this country), the full name of the beneficiary as per the norms of the Portuguese language, the beneficiary’s address, as well as information regarding the economic reason in either English or Portuguese, etc.).
+When issuing a transfer to Brazil it is recommended to indicate, in addition to the beneficiary's account number (no IBAN reference in this country), the full name of the beneficiary according to Portuguese language standards, his address as well as information on the economic reason in English or Portuguese, etc.).

 Find out more